Nichita Smochină: Origins and early life

 Nichita Smochină was born on the confines of historical Moldavia and Bessarabia.
 The entire area between the Dniester and the Southern Bug ("Transnistria" in the largest definition) was at the time part of the Russian Kherson Governorate.
 As he later recounted, the bountiful eastern bank of the Dniester was home to a thriving Romanian community; or, as he put it, a veritable "Romanian California".
 His later research traced the first Romanian presence in that area to the Dark Ages, and revived by the Cossack Hetmanate's border policy, particularly in the 1650s.
 According to him, there were two main stages in the migration and resettlement of Moldavian peasants to what became his homeland.
 The first was under Moldavian Prince George Ducas (late 17th century), and the second under Russian Empress Catherine the Great.
 Smochină spoke in detail about the Romanian colonies of 18th-century "New Russia", that reached as far east as Oleksandriia.

 The Smochinăs were descendants of Romanian yeomen (răzeși), originally from Moldavia, and reportedly spoke an archaic variant of the Romanian language.
 The literary historian Al. Husar, who met Smochină in the 1940s, recalled that his use of the eastern dialect had the "scent of ages" and "seemed to be a wonder of the Romanian language."
 Smochină's place of birth was Mahala village, on the eastern, non-Bessarabian, shore of the Dniester.
 His father, Parfeni, was the village Starosta for about 20 years.
 Nichita's mother, Ana Mircea, used the term "Romanian" to mean "male person".
 The couple had another four children.

 Primarily known to his family as "Vlaicu", Smochină learned Russian at the Orthodox Church school in Mahala, where he was colleagues with the future activists Arhip Ciurea and Mircea Carp.
 He then completed his secondary education in Dubăsari (Dubossary), earning a gold medal for his academic excellence.
 Afterwards, Smochină went to a Russian Cadet school in Minsk, and, reportedly, worked as a clerk for Dubăsari Tribunal.
 He was interested in philology and later became one of the few Romanian experts in the study of Old Church Slavonic.
 When World War I erupted, he was serving in the Imperial Russian Army, and fought throughout the Caucasus campaign.
-His services were rewarded with the Order of St. George and thus, joined the ranks of Russian nobility.
+His services were rewarded with the Order of St. George, and thus he joined the ranks of Russian nobility.
 He was by then married to Agafia (or Agaphia), who gave birth to their first son, Alexandru Nichita on June 28, 1915 in Mahala.